Minnesota pet stores

 Consumers are misled

-Some pet stores employees mislead consumers about where and how the animal is bred.
+Some pet store employees mislead consumers about where and how the animal is bred.
 In some cases, the store employees may claim the puppies or kittens are bred by smaller, local breeders or within homes — rather than through large-volume breeders and dealers who may house over 300, 600 or 1,000 dogs.
 Some employees may just say "breeder" and not provide additional information.

 Even if the name of a breeder or dealer is given, often it is difficult for the consumer to trace down this breeder/dealer and gain access to their facility to evaluate conditions.